 The company also trains new construction professionals in Germany.
 Implenia Germany was recertified as an “Excellent Training Organisation” in both 2019 and 2020.
 Certification required all trainees to answer questions posed by an independent agency which then evaluated relevant performance indicators.

 Implenia is determined to prevent accidents and work-related illness, which is why Health & Safety is the company’s top priority.
 Health & Safety is a standing item on the agenda of every Implenia Executive Committee meeting.
 In recent years the company has launched numerous initiatives and created structures to minimise risks on its construction sites.
-Almost 100% of the Group’s roughly 300 units have ISO 45001 certification:
+Almost 100% of the Group’s units have ISO 45001 certification.

 Implenia has a well developed internal Health & Safety organisation with clearly defined responsibilities, regulations and processes.
 If any accidents do occur, they are systematically recorded and evaluated, with corrective measures taken wherever necessary.
 These measures are based on a compulsory discussion between the people involved and their line managers to clarify the causes of the accident.

 An effective safety culture must include openness about mistakes.
 Everyone wants to avoid mistakes; but if they do happen, they should not be kept secret or played down.
 Mistakes need to be addressed if they are to be corrected and if lessons are to be learned.

 The Code of Conduct obliges all employees without exception to comply with safety regulations.
 Implenia doesn’t just impose rules and regulations however; it also takes active steps to heighten its employees’ awareness of health and safety.
 This already starts in Switzerland, for example, during the induction week for the new trainees.